CN-Steve-Lee/CN-Steve-Lee.github-io/_posts/2017-10-25-HOJ-1003-Mixing Milk.md

 Note: The total milk produced per day by the farmers will be sufficient to meet the demands of the Merry Milk Makers.
 ## Input

-> The first line contains two integers, Nand M. The first value, N, (0 <= N <= 2,000,000) is the amount of milk that Merry Milk Makers' want per day.
+The first line contains two integers, N and M. The first value, N, (0 <= N <= 2,000,000) is the amount of milk that Merry Milk Makers' want per day.
 The second, M, (0 <= M <= 	5,000) is the number of farmers that they may buy from.
 The next M lines (Line 2 through M+1) each contain two integers, Pi and Ai.
 Pi (0 <= Pi <= 1,000) is price in cents that farmer i charges.
 Ai (0 <= Ai <= 2,000,000) is the amount of milk that farmer i can sell to Merry Milk Makers per day.
+`N M`
+`P1 A1`
+`P2 A2`
+`Pn An`

 ## Output
-> A single line with a single integer that is the minimum price that Merry Milk Makers can get their milk at for one day.
+A single line with a single integer that is the minimum price that Merry Milk Makers can get their milk at for one day.
+` total `
 ### Sample Input

     100  5